 Disbursement of Loan Funds: Borrowers of Federal Stafford Loan funds will receive separate notification of estimated disbursement dates of loan funds directly from their lender.
 The gross* amounts of loans of Federal Stafford Loans are listed both by the lender and on the UMA Financial Aid section of MaineStreet; however, the net amount of your loan will be listed in the billing section of MaineStreet. (*Gross mean prior to the reduction of any required loan fees by the lender.)

-Federal Perkins and/or Nursing loan recipients are provided with a web-site link as part of the Loan Disclosure process for access to their borrowing history.
+Nursing loan recipients are provided with a website link as part of the Loan Disclosure process for access to their borrowing history.

 Students have the right to cancel your loan, in writing, anytime prior to disbursement (delivery to student).